willkg/blog/posts/dev/bleach_2_0.rst

 Many thanks to James Socol (previous maintainer) for walking me through why things were the way they were.

-Many thanks to Geoffrey Sneddon (html5lib maintainer) for answering questions, helping with problems I encountered and all his efforts on html5lib which is a huge library that he works on in his spare time for which he doesn't get anywhere near enough gratitude.
+Many thanks to Sam Sneddon (html5lib maintainer) for answering questions, helping with problems I encountered and all his efforts on html5lib which is a huge library that he works on in his spare time for which he doesn't get anywhere near enough gratitude.